Sunday, November 24, 2024

 The Debut of Murder at Mauvaisterre Creek

 On November 24, 1869, a single bullet changed a family's future.
-Check in through 2015 to meet the family and question the evidence.
+Check in to meet the family and question the evidence.
 What really happened?
 Did the grand jury make a good decision?
 How about the trial jury?
 You get to decide for yourself.

 Image credits: GZitzmann custom sketch, Scrap Girls template, elements by Mommyish for Digital Scrapper